Bootstrap NuGet package moving to Outercurve

-As of v22.214.171.124 the Twitter.Boostrap package will begin redirecting users to the Bootstrap package managed by the Outercurve foundation.
+As of v126.96.36.199, the Twitter.Boostrap package will begin redirecting users to the Bootstrap package managed by the Outercurve foundation.
 The reason for this move is pretty simple.
-Bootstrap is a cleaner namespace since the project dropped the twitter name a few releases ago and Bootstrap now officially ships with the Visual Studio 2013 ASP.Net templates.
-So to avoid confusion on which release is "official", we've agreed to redirect everyone over to the new Microsoft maintained namespace.
+Bootstrap is a cleaner namespace since the project dropped the Twitter name a few releases ago, and Bootstrap now officially ships with the Visual Studio 2013 ASP.Net templates.
+So to avoid confusion on which release is "official," we've agreed to redirect everyone to the new Microsoft maintained namespace.

-Some things to note about the transition.
+Here are some things to note about the transition.
 The new package uses a slightly different structure than mine.
-For instance the css files are available directly in the
+For instance, the CSS files are available directly in the

 Content root and the

 fonts directory is located in the project root.
-I chose to use a bootstrap subdirectory in Content keeping the fonts directory in the Content root.
-Not a huge change, but something to be aware of...or as Scott Hanselman would say..."who moved my cheese".
+I used a bootstrap subdirectory in Content, keeping the fonts directory in the Content root.
+Not a huge change, but something to be aware of...or as Scott Hanselman likes to say..."who moved my cheese."

 I also maintain two other related packages Twitter.Bootstrap.MVC and Twitter.Bootstrap.Less, which will not be moving over as part of this transition.
 I have, however, issued an update to the MVC package, which now takes a dependency on Bootstrap and references the new CSS locations in the bundling code.
 For those just using the MVC or Less packages, this entire transition should be seamless.